DaveCrown/install-k3s/README.md

 I use `ansible-playbook install-k3s.yml -e '{ "build_config": true, "install_u6143": true, "config_repo": some git url}'`

 ### Configuration

 To use the installation play:

 1. Make sure you have your cluster_config.yaml and config directory built out
-1. call `ansible-play install-k3s.yml -e '{ any flags here in json format }'`
+1. Call `ansible-play install-k3s.yml -e '{ any flags here in json format }'`
-1. get a cup of coffee
+1. Get a cup of coffee

 I use `ansible-playbook configure-k3s.yml -e '{ "config_repo": some git url}'`

 ### Uninstall

 > [!CAUTION]
 >
-> This will remove K3's from you cluster and any configuation files on the nodes.
+> This will remove K3's from you cluster and any configuration files on the nodes.

 This is pretty simple, just call the `uninstall-k3s.yml` play like so.
 It will also remove most of the on disk configs.